 Cached copy of device’s clipboard data can be found in a binary file located at /private/var/mobile/Library/caches/com.apple.UIKit.pboard

-Data like passwords or other portion of text data which copied, cut, or pasted by the user are stored in this file.
+Data like passwords or other portions of text data which copied, cut, or pasted by the user are stored in this file.

-Auto correction and auto completion while typing is supported by IOS devices.
+Auto correction and auto-completion while typing are supported by IOS devices.
 Device caches user types in file dynamic-text.dat file.
-File can be found from path /private/var/mobile/Library/Keyboard.
-In the same directory IOS stores, one file for each language used and configured in the keyboard.
+A file can be found via path /private/var/mobile/Library/Keyboard.
+In the same directory IOS stores, one file for each language is used and configured on the keyboard.

 The consolidated.db file which is Consolidated GPS cache contains location information related to every Wi-Fi hotspot and cell tower that phone ranged.
 This database is located at /private/var/root/Library/Caches/locations/consolidated.db.
 Table WiFiLocation and CellLocation are important in this database file.